Marko Đurišić (politician): Social Democratic Party

-The Democratic Party formally split in early 2014, with Tadić forming a breakaway group initially called the New Democratic Party (Nova demokratska stranka, NDS).
-The party contested the 2014 parliamentary election in a fusion with the Greens of Serbia (Zeleni Srbije, ZS) and in alliance with other parties. Đurišić joined the NDS and was given the eighth position on the alliance's list; he was returned to the assembly when the list won eighteen mandates.
-The SNS and its allies won a majority victory in the election and continued to govern in an alliance with the SPS.
-The NDS served in opposition, and Đurišić was chosen as the leader of its assembly group.
+The Democratic Party split in early 2014, with Tadić forming a breakaway group initially called the New Democratic Party (NDS).
+The party contested the 2014 parliamentary election in a fusion with the Greens of Serbia (ZS) and in alliance with other parties. Đurišić joined the NDS, received the eighth position on the alliance's list, and was re-elected to the assembly when the list won eighteen mandates.
+The SNS and its allies won a majority victory in the election and continued to govern in an alliance with the SPS; the NDS served in opposition, and Đurišić became the leader of its assembly group.
 Later in the year, the party changed its name to the Social Democratic Party.
-In this term, Đurišić served on the defence and internal affairs committee and was a deputy member of the committee for culture and information and the committee on administrative, budgetary, mandate, and immunity issues; a deputy member of Serbia's delegation to the NATO parliamentary assembly; the leader of Serbia's parliamentary friendship group with Jordan; and a member of the friendship groups with Australia, Brazil, Montenegro, and the United States of America.
+In this assembly term, Đurišić was a member of the administrative committee and the defence and internal affairs committee, a deputy member of the committee for culture and information, a deputy member of Serbia's delegation to the NATO parliamentary assembly, the leader of Serbia's parliamentary friendship group with Jordan, and a member of the friendship groups with Australia, Brazil, Montenegro, and the United States of America.

-The SDS contested the 2016 Serbian parliamentary election in a coalition with the Liberal Democratic Party (Liberalno demokratska partija, LDP) and the League of Social Democrats of Vojvodina (Liga socijaldemokrata Vojvodine, LSV). Đurišić received the fourth position on the coalition's list and was re-elected when it won thirteen mandates.
-The SNS again won a majority victory, and the SDS continued to serve in opposition.
-There were four SDS members in the 2016–20 assembly, and the party formed an assembly group with People's Movement of Serbia (Narodni pokret Srbije, NPS) leader Miroslav Aleksić, who had been elected with the endorsement of the SDS. Đurišić was the group's leader.
-He became vice-chair of the defence and internal affairs committee and was a member of the committee for the rights of the child; a member of the committee for administrative, budgetary, mandate, and immunity issues; once again the leader of Serbia's friendship group with Jordan; and a member of the friendship groups with Argentina, Australia, Belarus, Bosnia and Herzegovina, Brazil, Canada, China, Germany, Iran, Israel, Japan, Montenegro, Morocco, and the United States of America.
+The SDS contested the 2016 Serbian parliamentary election in a coalition with the Liberal Democratic Party (LDP) and the League of Social Democrats of Vojvodina (LSV). Đurišić received the fourth position on the coalition's list and was re-elected when it won thirteen mandates.
+The SNS again won a majority victory, the SDS continued to serve in opposition, and Đurišić again served as the leader of the SDS's assembly group.
+He also became vice-chair of the defence and internal affairs committee and was a member of the administrative committee and the committee for the rights of the child, the leader of Serbia's friendship group with Jordan, and a member of the friendship groups with Argentina, Australia, Belarus, Bosnia and Herzegovina, Brazil, Canada, China, Germany, Iran, Israel, Japan, Montenegro, Morocco, and the United States of America.

-Đurišić appeared in the eighty-seventh position on the NDS coalition's list in the 2014 Belgrade city assembly election and the second position on the combined DS–SDS list in the 2018 city assembly election.
-In both cases, the list failed to cross the electoral threshold for representation in the city assembly.
+Đurišić appeared in the eighty-seventh position on the NDS coalition's list in the 2014 Belgrade city assembly election and the second position on a combined DS–SDS list in the 2018 city assembly election.
+In each case, the list failed to cross the electoral threshold for representation in the city assembly.